USS Thomas A. Edison: Service history

 Thomas A. Edison underway in the Atlantic Ocean in 1962.

-Thomas A. Edison loaded sixteen Polaris A2 missiles, which had a range of a range of 1500 nm (1725 miles) and carried a single nuclear warhead on each missile, at the naval base in Charleston, South Carolina, and embarked upon her first deterrent patrol on November 7, 1962.
+Thomas A. Edison loaded sixteen Polaris A2 missiles, which had a range of a range of 1500 nm (1725 miles) and carried a single nuclear warhead on each missile, at the naval base in Charleston, South Carolina, and embarked upon her first deterrent patrol on 7 November 1962.
 She was part of the eight United States nuclear-powered ballistic missile submarines which participated in the Cuban Missile Crisis as part of the United States nuclear order of battle from October to November 1962.
-(Note: From October 16 to November 20, 1962, the eight United States Polaris submarines that participated as part of the United States nuclear order of battle during the Cuban Missile Crisis were (SSBN 598) with Polaris A1, (SSBN 599) with Polaris A1, (SSBN 601) with Polaris A1, (SSBN 600) with Polaris A1, (SSBN 602) with Polaris A1, (SSBN 608) with Polaris A2, (SSBN 609) with Polaris A2 which departed Charleston, South Carolina on October 10, 1962, and USS Thomas A. Edison (SSBN 610) with Polaris A2 which departed Charleston, South Carolina, on November 7, 1962.
+(Note: From 16 October – 20 November 1962, the eight United States Polaris submarines that participated as part of the United States nuclear order of battle during the Cuban Missile Crisis were (SSBN 598) with Polaris A1, (SSBN 599) with Polaris A1, (SSBN 601) with Polaris A1, (SSBN 600) with Polaris A1, (SSBN 602) with Polaris A1, (SSBN 608) with Polaris A2, (SSBN 609) with Polaris A2 which departed Charleston, South Carolina on 10 October 1962, and USS Thomas A. Edison (SSBN 610) with Polaris A2 which departed Charleston, South Carolina, on 7 November 1962.
 The first five were George Washington-class submarines and the last three were Ethan Allen-class submarines and all carried 16 ballistic missiles with each missile carrying a single nuclear warhead.)
-During Edison's load out in Charleston at 1900 on October 22, 1962, DEFCON 3 was ordered for the Poliaris submarines on patrol.
-At DEFCON 3, “Polaris submarines moved to their launch points.”
+During Edison's load out in Charleston at 1900 on 22 October 1962, DEFCON 3 was ordered for the Poliaris submarines on patrol.
+At DEFCON 3, "Polaris submarines moved to their launch points."
 She concluded that patrol at the base at Holy Loch, Scotland, from which she operated for the next four years and conducted 17 deterrent patrols.
 In September 1966, her official home port was changed from New London, Connecticut, to Charleston, South Carolina, in preparation for her first major overhaul.
 She ended her 17th patrol at Charleston on 15 October 1966 and began her overhaul on 28 October 1966.
 She completed repairs on 9 May 1968; and, after post-overhaul sea trials and shakedown, she embarked upon her 18th deterrent patrol on 22 September 1968.